berrylvz/isaacsim.dora.bridge/readme.md

 <img src="./assets/dora_publish_image_actiongraph.png" style="width: 70%">

-6. Select the camera prim (, camera width, camera height and sharedMemName) in DoraPublishImage node.
+6. Select the camera prim (, camera width, camera height, node id and output id) in DoraPublishImage node.
-7. Click PLAY.
-8. Execute `dora build dataflow.yml` and `dora run dataflow.yml` in dora_sample/DoraPublishImage.
+7. Execute `dora build dataflow.yml` and `dora run dataflow.yml` in dora_sample/DoraPublishImage.
+8. Click PLAY.
 9. Whenever you want to stop publish, just click STOP.

 **NOTE**:
 + Only support RGB image currently.
 + Isaacsim try to make its best to publish image, so if you want to accept image at a certain frame rate, just set a frequency to be received on the Dora side.

-**ATTENTION**: Unstabe, may have some errors.

 ### DoraPublishJointState